 A criminal background check will be honored for the duration of enrollment if the student is continuously enrolled, unless a clinical or fieldwork site or the academic program requires an updated report, or the student is required to have an additional criminal background check due to a name change.
 A student who has a break in enrollment (e.g., suspension, leave of absence) is required to complete a new criminal background check.

-Criminal activity that occurs while a student attends the university must be reported by the student to the dean within 5 business days of its occurrence and could result in disciplinary action, including dismissal.
+Criminal activity that occurs while a student attends the university must be reported by the student to the dean within five business days of its occurrence and could result in disciplinary action, including dismissal.
 Failure to report criminal activity or breach of university policy will be addressed through the university's academic integrity or student conduct disciplinary policies as determined by the dean's office and the Background Check Review Committee process outlined in this document.

 A student with a positive criminal background check does not comply with clinical affiliation contractual agreements and, therefore the student's program will likely be unable to secure the clinical or fieldwork placements necessary to complete requirements for graduation.
 In addition, a student with a positive criminal background check may not comply with state board standards to test for licensure.